 All TDCJ students must be approved by Trinity Valley Community College at the appropriate unit.
 Final clearance and approval for students to enroll in college courses is given by TDCJ.
 The College shall recognize and use the offender’s TDCJ incarcerated name on all class rosters, registration and billing documents, graduation lists, diplomas and any other official College correspondence.

-* If a student is required to take the THEA Test and does not receive the minimum required scores on the THEA or an approved alternative test, he will be required to enroll in prescribed developmental studies courses and remain in such courses until he has satisfied the college’s developmental policy.
+* If a student is required to take the TSI Test and does not receive the minimum required scores on the TSI or an approved alternative test, he will be required to enroll in prescribed developmental studies courses and remain in such courses until he has satisfied the college’s developmental policy.